ELS-RD/kernl/docs/contribution-guide/contributing.md

 There are a lot of things to do like :

 - **Adding and fixing code**: This is the most obvious when you think about contributing.
 You can fix bugs, optimize already supported models, optimize new ones, add new features, etc.
+- **Reporting bugs**: If you find a bug, you can report it in the [issue tracker](https://github.com/ELS-RD/kernl/issues) and help us fix it.
-- **Improve documentation**: Documentation, in all its forms, is vital.
+- **Improve documentation**: Documentation is essential for our users.
 You can help develop it, improve it, correct it.
 - **Manage contributions**: Of course, depending on your skills, you can help manage contributions.
 You can for example sort issues, answer questions, do code reviews, etc.
 - **Submit ideas**: You can also submit ideas for new features, new models to optimize, etc.
-- **UI/UX design**: User Experience is essential, among other things to make kernl.ai even more accessible.
+- **UI/UX design**: User Experience is also essential, among other things to make kernl.ai even more accessible.
 You can contribute to it!

 Of course, and we count on you, you can help spread the word and share the project to improve its visibility.